vijeth-ag/english-terminal/README.md

 # Installation:
 1) download english executable and copy it in a path and reference it in your PATH variable.
-2) In your terminal type english.
-You should see english> prompt.

-# Usage:
-OPENAI_API_KEY should be set in environment variables.
+2) OPENAI_API_KEY should be set in environment variables.
+3) Usage :  type english in your terminal.
+You should see a english> prompt.

 # Modes: